Updated May 19, 2022

 While adopting a healthy diet and lifestyle is key to sustaining your energy levels, you can take a number of supplements to amplify your efforts.
 Supplements can affect metabolism, act as stimulants or help the body better adapt to stressful conditions.

 The B-Complex.
 The vitamin B family, including thiamin, B6, B12 and riboflavin, play a role in energy production by working with enzymes to help metabolize carbohydrates, fats and proteins.
 Dark leafy greens, beans and fish are an excellent source of the B-vitamins.
-But, if you’re not getting enough of these foods, take a supplement that includes the B-complex like VitaMedica’s Energy Support.
-B-vitamins have an excellent safety profile so if you’re taking amounts well above the RDA, there is less of a concern than other vitamins that are stored in the liver and fat tissue.
+But, if you’re not getting enough of these foods, take a supplement that includes the B-complex like VitaMedica’s supplement for energy.

 Magnesium.
 While this mineral is closely associated with bone health, magnesium is involved in over 300 chemical reactions in the body.
 Magnesium is necessary for the production of ATP, a chemical compound which cells use to store energy or to release energy.
 This mineral also plays a role in carbohydrate metabolism by influencing the release and activity of insulin.
 When your levels of magnesium are even a bit low, energy can drop.
 Dark leafy greens, legumes, nuts (cashews, almonds, hazelnuts) and whole grains are excellent sources of magnesium.
 If you’re not eating enough magnesium containing foods, take a supplement like VitaMedica’s Bone Support which provides not only magnesium but other bone supporting nutrients.